hahahassan/HassanZhang.github.io/README.md

 ## Profile
-An energetic, self-motivated learner eager to take on new challenges.
-A collaborative and resilient problem solver with strengths in critical thinking, communication, and organization.
-Passionate about Data Science with experience in SQL and Python for managing large datasets.
+An energetic and self-motivated data analyst eager to take on new challenges.
+A collaborative and resilient problem solver with strong skills in critical thinking, communication, and organization.
+Passionate about Data Science, with hands-on experience in SQL and Python for managing and analyzing large datasets.
+Three years of experience at JD.com, the second-largest e-commerce company in China, developed a strong foundation in data analysis within a fast-paced and dynamic environment.

 ---